anthonyfaddoul01/Capstone-Project/README.md

 # BookBud

 Welcome to the BookBud, a software designed to manage library operations and enhance user experience with personalized book recommendations.
-This system is a capstone project developed at The Lebanese American University.
+This Library Management System is a capstone project developed at The Lebanese American University.

 # Features of BookBud
 Book Management: Add, update, and manage books within the library's catalog.